pycanis/lofextra/README.md

 Other important aspect is offline support.
 The app works offline seamlessly when you install it as a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps), the updates are synced when you come back online.
 Possible conflicts are resolved using LWW (last write wins) algorithm enhanced with [Hybrid Logical Clock](https://jaredforsyth.com/posts/hybrid-logical-clocks/).

-### Features

-The current version of the app is mostly proof of concept.
-It offers mnemonics, data encryption/decryption, synchronization, offline support.
-As for the expense tracking part, the most core features that I'm used to using are supported.
-Users can add transactions, edit and delete them, attach one of the predefined categories, see their total spending over the last 30 days.

 ### Plans

 Upcoming plans & features.

-#### Multiple currencies

-You're on vacation and pay in a different currency?
-This is the basic use case that should be supported.
-The plan is to pull the exchange rate from some open API when adding/editing transaction with a non-default currency and display the expense amount in both currencies.

-#### Recurring transactions

-Saves you time so that you don't have to input transactions that happen on regular basis.

 #### Progressive Web App [DONE]